gbrann/EVEProductionSuite/README.md

 2. Adding Equiptment (Envisioned for 2.x)
 3. Adding Ammo (Envisioned for 2.x)
 4. Adding Jump Freighters (Commited for 1.2)
-5. Release Buyback Module (Commited for 1.1.3)
-6. Functional Updates to Stock, Build Sheets, etc. (Commited for 1.2)
+5. Functional Updates to Stock, Build Sheets, etc. (Commited for 1.2)
-7. The Suite will be divided into several modules that all pull from eachother via Google Sites.
+6. The Suite will be divided into several modules that all pull from eachother via Google Sites.
 (Envisioned for 2.x)
-8. Seperate production types into modules (Envisioned for 2.x)
+7. Seperate production types into modules (Envisioned for 2.x)
-9. Adding T3 Sub-Cap Ships (Commited for 1.2)
+8. Adding T3 Sub-Cap Ships (Commited for 1.2)

 # Contact Info
 In-game: Shey Danu